richard-fisher/ramaze/guide/general/middlewares.md

 ## Using Middlewares

 Now it's time to tell Ramaze to actually use the middleware.
-This can be done by calling Ramaze#middleware!.
+This can be done by calling Ramaze#middleware.
 This method accepts a block in which one defines which middlewares to use for a specific mode and the name for this Ramaze mode (Ramaze comes with "live" and "dev").